ankur-JA/ATV-Bug-s/ssrf.md

             http://192.168.0.1/

             Look for responses that reveal internal services or information.
-**        ● SSRF to Cloud Metadata Endpoints:**
+       ● SSRF to Cloud Metadata Endpoints:
             ○ Replace the original URL with the cloud provider's metadata endpoint:

             http://169.254.169.254/latest/meta-data/

             If vulnerable, the application might leak sensitive information like access keys or instance IDs.

-3. **    Bypass Techniques:**
+3. Bypass Techniques:
--  **       URL Encoding:** Encode special characters in the URL to bypass filters.
+-  URL Encoding:Encode special characters in the URL to bypass filters.
--    **     Alternative IP Representations: **Use decimal, octal, or hexadecimal representations of IP addresses to bypass filters.
+-  Alternative IP Representations: Use decimal, octal, or hexadecimal representations of IP addresses to bypass filters.
--  **       DNS Rebinding: **Use a domain that resolves to different IP addresses over time to bypass restrictions based on domain names.
+-  DNS Rebinding: Use a domain that resolves to different IP addresses over time to bypass restrictions based on domain names.

 **Real-World Examples:**

--  **   ● Image Processing Service: **An image processing service allows users to upload images from URLs.
+-  ● Image Processing Service: An image processing service allows users to upload images from URLs.
 An attacker could provide a URL pointing to an internal server, potentially revealing sensitive files or configurations.
--  **   ● Webhooks:** A webhook functionality allows users to specify a URL to be notified of events.
+-  ● Webhooks: A webhook functionality allows users to specify a URL to be notified of events.
 An attacker could provide a URL pointing to an internal API endpoint, triggering actions or leaking data.
-- **    ● XML Parser: **An XML parser that fetches external entities could be exploited to read local files or make requests to internal services.
+- ● XML Parser: An XML parser that fetches external entities could be exploited to read local files or make requests to internal services.

 **Tools:**

--  **   ● Burp Suite:** Use Burp Suite's proxy and repeater features to intercept and modify requests.
+-  ● Burp Suite: Use Burp Suite's proxy and repeater features to intercept and modify requests.
--  **   ● SSRFmap: **An automated SSRF fuzzing tool.
+-     ● SSRFmap: An automated SSRF fuzzing tool.
-- **    ● Kiterunner:** Another automated SSRF testing tool.
+-     ● Kiterunner: Another automated SSRF testing tool.
--  **   ● ffuf:** A fast web fuzzer for finding hidden parameters and endpoints.
+-     ● ffuf: A fast web fuzzer for finding hidden parameters and endpoints.

 Always test for SSRF vulnerabilities in a safe and controlled environment.
 Never exploit vulnerabilities on systems you don't have permission to test.